-Reliability Panel, AEMO Request for Protected Event Declaration, Draft report, 18 April 2019
+Reliability Panel, AEMO request for protected event declaration, Final report, 20 June 2019

 ABOUT THE RELIABILITY PANEL

 The Panel is a specialist body established by the Australian Energy Market Commission (AEMC) in accordance with section 38 of the National Electricity Law and the National Electricity Rules.
 The Panel comprises industry and consumer representatives.
 It is responsible for monitoring, reviewing and reporting on reliability, security and safety on the national electricity system, and advising the AEMC in respect of such matters.